 A tactic I use is in my email sign-up is to ask people when they confirm their subscription to let me know the one major marketing challenge they face.
 Yes, I invite them to send an email directly to my inbox.

 I always reply with a unique response to the 60 percent of people that respond to this question.
 You’d be surprised how that first personal response helps build a better connection and starts new conversations.

 In B2B that is vital: you want people to talk to you.
 You want potential customers to feel positive about contacting or approaching you.

 Some business folks are too keen to sell that they don’t stop to actually listen to what potential customers are saying.

-There’s no point going on about your brilliant widget to a potential customer whether online or off if you haven’t listened carefully to their needs, their concerns or requirements.
+There’s no point going on about your brilliant widget to a potential customer whether online or off if you haven’t listened carefully to their needs, concerns or requirements.